caleb531/play-song/README.md

 Play Song is an Alfred 2 workflow designed to make playing songs in iTunes extremely quick and convenient.

-Play Song v2 is a major release, adding the ability to play not only individual songs, but albums, artists, and genres as well.
+Play Song v2 is a major release, adding the ability to play not only individual songs, but albums, artists, genres, and playlists as well.

 ## Usage